 Staff members involved in coding invoices for payment, including contractor payment, must be careful to properly establish the eligibility for reimbursement of each item authorized for payment, and properly code each item.
-Section 2.1 covers the mechanics of the coding system; if questions arise concerning eligibility of the individual items, the Project Engineer should review Departmental Policy and Procedure 26-3501 covering the categories of costs and should consult with the Group Chief/PM.
+If questions arise concerning eligibility of the individual items, the Project Engineer should consult with the Group Chief/PM and Project Control.

 The Project Engineer or regional traffic control coordinator should randomly spot check law enforcement billings to ensure the dates and times invoiced are in substantial agreement with the actual work.
 Ensure billing is consistent with the overall law enforcement agreement.
 Compare the billable hours with independent records in the project staff diary or daily report.
-If dates and hours are not in substantial agreement then resolve the billing discrepancies with law enforcement.
+If dates and hours are not in substantial agreement, resolve the billing discrepancies with law enforcement.
 Document the items spot checked, discrepancies found, and their resolution.

-On federally funded projects, construction costs are divided into two categories: participating expenses and non-participating expenses (Section 2.2).
-This breakout of expenses is shown on the progress payments on the Recapitulation Sheet (Form 25D-199) by properly coding the construction costs to either the participating ledger code or to the non-participating ledger code.
-All construction costs are coded to the same account code and all are also coded to the same program code except for:
+• On federally funded projects, construction costs are divided into two categories: participating expenses and non-participating expenses (Section 2.2).
+This breakout of expenses is shown on the progress payments on the Recapitulation Sheet (Form 25D-199) by properly coding the construction costs to either participating or non-participating phase codes.